samdark/yii2-cookbook/book/i18n-using-yandex-as-translation-source.md

 ## How to do it

 First of all we need catch MissingTranslationEvent.
 It is more convenient to wrap catch method in component.
-We use DbMessageSource to store traslated messages.
-It is necessary to perform the appropriate migration.
+We use DbMessageSource to store traslated messages (the appropriate database migration is needed).

 ```php
 namespace common\components;